 I was inside.

-An intact and luxury place.
+An intact and luxury abandoned villa.
 With a strong smell of dead though.

 I try to understand where it came from and find the culprit.
 The carcass of a decaying cat.